wesimplycode/laravel-afas-rest-connector/readme.md

 Afas::getConnector('contacts')->where('type', '=', 'Person');

 // You can chain as much where filters as needed
-// Get only the contacts from the Netherlands & Belgium Afas::getConnector('contacts')
+// Get only the contacts from the Netherlands who are organizations Afas::getConnector('contacts')
     ->where('country', '=', 'Netherlands')
-    ->where('country', '=', 'Belgium');
+    ->where('type', '=', 'Organization');
 ```

 ###### orWhere